 Target market - Benji

-Our primary target market consists of two groups,
+Our primary target market consists of two groups:

-both school children and Students at university.
+school children; and

+University Students.

-The primary group of Children will consist of school ages children, varying from ages 9 to 16 years old, which targets Year 5 up to GCSE learning.
+The primary group of children will consist of children aged,9 to 16 years old (year 5 to GCSE).

-The reasoning behind this is that, at Year 5, children will begin to prepare for their 11+ exams, alongside their SAT exams, and therefore may need added support alongside their school education.
+This primary market has been targeted as Year 5 children at this age may be preparing for their 11+ exams, alongside their SAT exams, and therefore may need added support alongside their school education.

 Our secondary target user is University Students.
+This target market has been identified as University students may want a facility where they can earn money whilst studying whilst being able to use their knowledge to tutor children.
 The app will require the student to log in via their university portal to confirm authenticity.
 The student will then be able to find local jobs to help tutoring jobs.
 The student will then be able to tutor, and earn an income.

-A middle target market however consists of other groups, such as parents, schools and even retailers:
+A middle target market has also been identified this group will consist of parents, schools and possibly retailers

 In London alone, more than 40% of pupils have had a private tutor at some point of their school career, which usually costs on average £27 an hour.
 Therefore, parents may struggle to finance this additional cost, and their child may suffer academically.
 Therefore, parents will be able to set up a profile for their child and can find them more affordable tutoring help from local students.